Tips for Protecting Your Financial Information

 2. Certificates of Deposit: Minimum opening deposit for a Certificate of Deposit account is $1.00.
 Interest Rates and APYs for Certificates of Deposits are fixed and are guaranteed for the length of the term.
 All Certificates of Deposits may be subject to an early withdrawal penalty.
 All Certificates of Deposit are automatically renewable.

 3. FDIC INSURANCE: Funds in your account(s) with us are insured by the Federal Deposit Insurance Corporation (FDIC) and backed by the full faith and credit of the United States.
-The amount of insurance coverage you have depends on the number of accounts you have with us that are of different “ownership” categories.
-Deposit accounts opened at Toyota Financial Savings Bank and Lexus Financial Savings Bank do not receive separate FDIC Insurance coverage and will be combined for purposes of determining the maximum deposit insurance coverage for those deposit accounts.
+FDIC insurance available to legal limits.
+Deposit account opened at Toyota Financial Savings Bank and Lexus Financial Savings Bank do not receive separate insurance coverage and will be combined for purposes of determining the maximum deposit insurance coverage for those deposit accounts.

 * All Account Types: Minimum balance to earn interest: $0.01.
 Interest Rates and APYs are accurate as of the Deposit Rate Sheet.
 See our APYs, Fees, Terms and Disclosure here.
 Fees could reduce earnings on these accounts.
 APYs and other fees and terms stated here may be subject to change without notice.
 Business Accounts are only available to Dealer Banking Customers.
 FDIC insurance available in legal limits.
 Deposit accounts opened at Toyota Financial Savings Bank and Lexus Financial Savings Bank do not receive seperate FDIC insurance coverage and will be combined for purposes of determining the maximum deposit insurance coverage for those deposit accounts.
 Products offered by Toyota Financial Savings Bank and Lexus Financial Savings Bank.